logic-and-applications/rocq-lna/README.md

       code --install-extension LnA-vscode-extension-0.0.1.vsix
       ```

-If everything worked, you should now be able to download or open [this test file](https://github.com/logic-and-applications/rocq-lna/blob/main/extension/src/test/coq-files/benbta_yes_tauto.v) and step through the file using `Alt+DownArrow`, or to the cursor using `Alt+RightArrow`.
+If everything worked, you should now be able to download or copy [the test file] in a [trusted workspace](https://code.visualstudio.com/docs/editor/workspace-trust) to enable extensions.
+Open the file and step through the file using `Alt+DownArrow`, or to the cursor using `Alt+RightArrow`.
 A second window should open to the right, and it should look similar to the following image:

 ![An example of a correctly running vscoq installation](/images/running-vscoq.png)